 The other, more complicated approach, is to list all your expenses individually.
 Accounting software has made this much easier in recent times and it can often mean you can claim more in the way of expenses.
 The downside is the time and effort that this involves in keeping a wide range of records and then transferring these for your tax return.

-Accounts for Uber drivers
+Accountants for Uber drivers

 A recent decision in the Supreme Court said that Uber drivers were not, in fact, self-employed but should be considered workers who are entitled to things like holiday pay and the minimum wage from the company.
 This has caused a little confusion concerning keeping accounts for Uber drivers.

 In truth, the ruling was on employment status and the term ‘worker’ is a halfway house between being traditional employed and self-employed.
 The tax status of Uber drivers remains the same – they are classed as self-employed like many taxi drivers and therefore need to complete a self-assessment and submit it to HMRC each year.
+If you are an uber driver and need an accountant talk to VW Taxation.
+We can give you the accounting advice you need.

 Why choose VW Taxation?